martinboller/gse/README.md

 ----

 ## Latest changes

+## 2024-11-29 - No longer testing on Debian 11
+- Decided to not waste time on testing on Debian 11 anymore
+- Added ping test of valkey-server to setup scripts

 ## 2024-11-28 - valkey now default, notus-scanner, python-gvm
 - Valkey now default instead of Redis in .env